Reflux & posseting

 - The reflux regularly occurs, more than 5 times a day

 - Your baby is very distressed and often vomits and coughs after feeding

 - They do not show a steady weight gain

-Specialised products are available whether breastfeeding or bottlefeeding to help make it easier for babies to keep down feeds.
+Specialised products are available whether breastfeeding, combination feeding or bottlefeeding to help make it easier for babies to keep down feeds.
 Talk to your healthcare professional for advice.